-Genting Dream is the first ship being built under Genting Hong Kong’s premium cruise line brand Dream Cruises, which launched in November 2015 and became the first Asian brand to offer premium cruise services.
+Genting Dream is the first ship built under Genting Hong Kong’s premium cruise line brand Dream Cruises, which was launched in November 2015 and became the first Asian brand to offer premium cruise services.
 Genting Hong Kong is a global leisure, entertainment and hospitality company based in Hong Kong.

 Genting Hong Kong placed an order for Genting Dream, the biggest among its existing fleet of ships, with German shipbuilder Meyer Werft in October 2013.

 The keel laying ceremony of the ship was held at the builder’s shipyard in Papenburg, Germany, in December 2015.
-The event marked the official beginning of block assembly of the ship, when block number two, one of the 92 blocks required to construct the 151,300t ship, was lifted into the building dock.
+The event marked the official beginning of the block assembly of the ship, when block number two, one of the 92 blocks required to construct the 151,300t ship, was lifted into the building dock.

 The vessel is designed to accommodate the rapidly developing Asian cruise market.
 It has a total length of 335m and width of 39.7m.
 The 76,800kW-capacity engine enables the ship to operate at a speed of 23.44k.

 The 19-deck cruise ship can accommodate 3,400 passengers and 2,000 crewmembers, a planned crew-to-guest ratio of 1:1.7, the highest in any Asia Pacific cruise ship.

 The German-built cruise ship is designed with spacious interiors and is claimed to become one of the world’s biggest and most spacious cruise ships.
 With 1,680 cabins, 1,278 outdoor cabins and 3,360 passenger cabins spread over two exclusive floors, the ship offers a variety of accommodation options for guests.

 The suites measure between 32m² and 183m², with approximately 70% of the staterooms featuring a private balcony and more than 100 connecting rooms, convenient for extended families.
 Services to the suites include European butler service and special privileges.